RobertARandolph/AdmiralBumbleBee.com/_posts/2019-06-01-Daw-V-Daw-Automation-Part-3.md

 <div class="image-caption">Bitwig automation with native Tool plugin</div>
 {:/nomarkdown}

-Some Bitwig users also think that (for reasons I _very much_ disagree with) that [make you should do automation with a plugin?](https://www.kvraudio.com/forum/viewtopic.php?f=259&t=526117).
+Some Bitwig users also think that (for reasons I _very much_ disagree with) [you should do automation with a plugin?](https://www.kvraudio.com/forum/viewtopic.php?f=259&t=526117).

 Let's give it a shot!